bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.icustomclusterclient.close.md

 ## ICustomClusterClient.close property

 Closes the cluster client.
-After that client cannot be used and one should create a new client instance to be able to interact with HyperSec API.
+After that client cannot be used and one should create a new client instance to be able to interact with Elasticsearch API.

 <b>Signature:</b>